Georgian era: The king

+Politics to 1815

+The political history of the 18th century has been covered in numerous scholarly studies, mostly focused on the struggle between the Crown and Parliament.

+Politics 1815 to 1830: Whigs and Tories

+When the wars with France ended in 1815, political parties were not yet sharply defined nor well organized.
+In Parliament, and to a lesser extent around the country, there were loose political coalitions that people at the time, and historians today, call "Whigs" and "Tories."

+Political reform 1830s

 Social change

-It was a time of immense social change in Britain, with the beginnings of the Industrial Revolution which began the process of intensifying class divisions, and the emergence of rival political parties like the Whigs and Tories.
+The era marked immense social change in Britain, with the Industrial Revolution intensifying class divisions, increasing urbanization and prompting the emergence of rival political parties like the Whigs and Tories.

-In rural areas the Agricultural Revolution saw huge changes to the movement of people and the decline of small communities, the growth of the cities and the beginnings of an integrated transportation system but, nevertheless, as rural towns and villages declined and work became scarce there was a huge increase in emigration to Canada, the North American colonies (which became the United States during the period) and other parts of the British Empire.
+In rural areas, the Agricultural Revolution saw huge changes in the movement of people and the decline of small communities, as well as the growth of the cities and the beginnings of an integrated transportation system.
+Nevertheless, as rural towns and villages declined and work became scarce there was a large increase in emigration to Canada, the North American colonies, and other parts of the British Empire.

 Evangelical religion and social reform

 In England, the evangelical movement inside and outside the Church of England gained strength in the late 18th and early 19th century.
 The movement challenged the traditional religious sensibility that emphasised a code of honour for the upper class, and suitable behaviour for everyone else, together with faithful observances of rituals.
 John Wesley (1703–1791) and his followers preached revivalist religion, trying to convert individuals to a personal relationship with Christ through Bible reading, regular prayer, and especially the revival experience.
 Wesley himself preached 52,000 times, calling on men and women to "redeem the time" and save their souls.
 Wesley always operated inside the Church of England, but at his death, his followers set up outside institutions that became the Methodist Church.
-It stood alongside the traditional nonconformist churches, Presbyterians, Congregationalist, Baptists, Unitarians, and Quakers.
-The nonconformist churches, however, were less influenced by revivalism.
+It stood alongside the traditional Nonconformist churches, Presbyterians, Congregationalist, Baptists, Unitarians, and Quakers.
+The Nonconformist churches, however, were less influenced by revivalism.